-- " Science Stream (Smjer) (elective courses 2, 2nd semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 4th semester, 2ndyear) - " Science Stream (Smjer) (kro-dipl (4422): elective courses 1, 2nd semester (science stream), 2nd semester, 1st year) - " Teaching Stream (Smjer) (kro-dipl (i3096): elective courses i (teaching stream), 2nd semester, istyear)
+- " Science Stream (Smjer) (elective courses 2, 2nd semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 4th semester, 2ndyear) - " Teaching Stream (Smjer) (kro-dipl (13096): elective courses 1 (teaching stream), 2nd semester, 1st year)

 - I. Recognize the socio-political context of the development of the Kaikavian language and literature over the centuries (16th 19th), - 2.
 Explain the value of the Kajkavian dialect as the primary literary and communicative medium in the time of regional fragmentation of the Croatian lands, - 3.
 Present the general contribution of the Kaikavian literature and linguistics to the entire Croatian corpus from the 16th to the 19th century, - 4.
 Indicate the characteristics of the Baroque and Enlightenment Kaikavian literature, - 5.
 Analyze and critically formulate the attitude towards the contribution of the Croatian nobility of the time to the Kaikavian literature, - 6.
 Compare the literary achievements with other regional literatures in Croatia in the period from the 16th until the 19th century